Part 3 of 3

 Chloë and her friend

-at Otter Point
+at Otter Point:

 The author and Chloë

 Keep in mind that this is all very subjective.
 If you're looking to be entertained, or looking for glitz, or seeking a Disneyworld-type vacation, you may be disappointed.
 This is an island where you do your own thing, most of it outdoors.
 Even at the height of the season, when there are a zillion people on the island, you can always find a quiet and beautiful place somewhere.
-If you just visit the tourist traps and hang out in town, you may miss all that's brought us back there for over 20 years.
+If you just visit the tourist traps and hang out in town, you may miss all that's brought us back there for over fifty years.
 There's karma in this place, and you don't have to look hard to find it.
 Don't be disarmed by how friendly everyone is in Bar Harbor, or by how many people are wearing tie-dyed clothes, or by the folk music clubs in town, or all the dogs running around, or the children frolicing just about everywhere...
 It may seem like 1969, but it's just the way life is supposed to be!

 Some WWW Links

-The links listed here were all active as of March, 2004.
+The links listed here were all active as of March 2016.
 You may want to use a search tool to find others.

 LETTERS